AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.PBRSpec.md

 <a id="node-chiang-hair-bsdf"> </a>

 ### `chiang_hair_bsdf`
 Constructs a hair BSDF based on the Chiang hair shading model[^Chiang2016].
-This node does not support vertical layering.
+As an opaque BSDF with no `weight` input, this node takes on an implicit unit coverage, fully occluding any vertically layered base as described in the [Vertical-Layering Transmittance](#vertical-layering-transmittance) section.

 The roughness inputs provide a longitudinal variance $v$ and an azimuthal logistic scale $s$ for each lobe, with (0,0) specifying pure specular scattering.
 These low-level parameters may be computed from artist-facing longitudinal and azimuthal roughness values using the [&lt;chiang_hair_roughness>](#node-chiang-hair-roughness) utility node.
 The default `ior` of 1.55 represents the index of refraction for keratin.
 The `cuticle_angle` is a normalized value in $[0, 1]$, with 0.5 representing no tilt, and values above 0.5 tilting the scales toward the root of the fiber.